-The sweet and savory maple dijon dressing adds the perfect notes to the roasted veggies, and the chestnuts - my goodness, the chestnuts.
+The sweet and savory maple Dijon dressing adds the perfect notes to the roasted veggies, and the chestnuts - my goodness, the chestnuts.
 Nat King Cole knew what he was talking about, friends.
 We may not have an open fire, but chestnuts roasting on the center rack of the oven taste almost the same!

 Pin this one to your holiday board and get ready to party!

-Here's what you'll need to make roasted sweet potatoes and brussels sprouts recipe:
+Here's what you'll need to make this recipe:

-Full measurements and instructions included in the printable recipe card below.
+Full ingredient list and measurements included in the printable recipe card below.

 Step by step instructions:

-Peel and dice a large sweet potato into ½ inch squares.
-Then toss with a tablespoon of olive oil and a pinch of salt and black pepper.
 Spread onto a baking sheet lined with parchment paper, leaving plenty of room to cook on all sides.
 Then bake for about 10 minutes, to allow the potatoes a head start on cooking.

 While the potatoes are in the oven, trim and halve your Brussels sprouts.
 Toss in another tablespoon of olive oil, salt and pepper.
 After 10 minutes baking, remove sheet ban or casserole dish of sweet potatoes from the oven.